“Professionalism”. . .

 A professional association membership can provide military spouses with a constant connection to their career field throughout their mobile life.

 Get tips on how to approach your boss about teleworking.

 Explore your interests, refresh your resume and jump-start your career by working with career coaches on specialized coaching packages.

-Understanding and practicing appropriate follow-up after your interview can help you stand out from other jobseekers and provide additional opportunities for you to connect with hiring managers.
+Stand out from other jobseekers by learning to follow up appropriately after your interview.
+Following up can also provide additional opportunities for you to connect with hiring managers.

 Customer service superstars are always in high demand.
 To be a superstar, hone your skills, practice simple techniques and put forth a little extra effort with customers.